 276 See Exec.
-Order No. 12,866, supra note 218, at § 6(b), 3 C.F.R. at 646; Exec.
-Order No. 13,563, supra note 231.
+Order No. 12,866, supra note 219, at § 6(b), 3 C.F.R. at 646; Exec.
+Order No. 13,563, supra note 232.

 277 Executive Order 12,866 defines "regulatory actions" as including actions "expected to lead to the promulgation of a final rule or regulation."
 Exec.
-Order 12,866, supra note 218, §3(e), 3 C.F.R. at 641.
+Order 12,866, supra note 219, §3(e), 3 C.F.R. at 641.
 OMB circulars, bulletins, and memoranda assert expansive discretion to review a broad category of agency actions.
-See, e.g., Memorandum from Peter R. Orszag, Dir, Office of Mgmt. & Budget, Exec.
+See, e.g., Memorandum from Peter R. Orszag, Dir., Office of Mgmt. & Budget, Exec.
 Office of the President, to Heads & Acting Heads of Exec.
 Dep'ts & Agencies (Mar.
-4, 2009) (on file with the Harvard Law School Library) (stating that notwithstanding President Obama's revocation of Executive Order 13,422, under which President George W. Bush had required agencies to submit significant guidance documents to OIRA for regulatory review, see 72 Fed.
-Reg.
-2763, 2764, OIRA would still require such submissions, and noting that OIRA would continue to review significant actions generally, not just significant "regulatory actions").
-In addition, several agency actions, such as mineral and resource planning, at first glance appear not to fall within OIRA's purview, but might also be subject to review.
+4, 2009) (on file with the Harvard Law School Library) (stating that notwithstanding President Obama's revocation of Executive Order 13,422, under which President George W. Bush had required agencies to submit significant guidance documents to OIRA for regulatory review, see 72 management, and other non-"regulatory" functions) seem clearly beyond OIRA's existing authority, the President could of course easily expand it.
+In addition, while it might be controversial, the President could seek to extend such an enhanced regulatory review function to independent agencies as well.